cogent-computing/Heed-Microcontroller/README.md

 Slides detailing the architecture, concept and methods of the Microgrid Deployment are in the [docs](docs) as [Microgrid_Presentation_Slides.pdf](docs/Microgrid%20Controller%20-%20HEED.pdf).

 # Setup
 The repository comes with a [Makefile](Makefile) that will install all of the python libraries required to run the scripts.
-Thescript assumes you have python and pip installed.
+The script assumes you have python, pip and docker installed.
+It also requires the user to complete the [runner_config_sample.json](config/runner_config_sample.json) file.

 The variations of the makefile are:
 ```
 docker_build                   Building the docker containers that can be used to deploy the microcontroller and interface
 docker_run                     Deploying the docker containers that were built using docker_build.
 If containers exists will skip.